sergiocastellanos/switch_mexico_data/Loads/README.md

 For further reference of the Jupyter Notebook, check http://jupyter.org/

-For a detailed description of the creation and function of some files, check the "report.pdf" document.
+For a detailed description of the folders of load projection scenarios, consult the "loads projections report" document.

+The "Timepoints and timeseries creation" script creates time-related SWITCH input tables.
+For a detailed description of this document, consult the "timeseries and timepoints report" document.